Operating for more than a decade, we understand how vital social impact reports are to a project and make it a priority to ensure we cover all bases.

 We use our first hand experience and knowledge of rural and regional Queensland to identify both the positive and negative impacts a project may have on nearby communities and can advise on strategies that will benefit the communities and the project.

 Before you get started on any project, it’s essential to understand any social influence it might have on the community, both positive and negative.
 So that’s where the preparation of a social impact report comes in.
-Essentially, these reports contain a lot of research identifying areas of potential social change or possible repercussions caused during any process of the project, whether that be before production, during, or after.
-The Queensland Government defines an SIA as:

 ‘a process for the identification, analysis, assessment, management and monitoring of the potential social impacts of a project, both positive and negative’.